katawiecz/temperious-manager/README.md

 The Temperious GitHub Action reads those values and triggers Pushover alerts when tomorrow’s minimum temperature is below your threshold.

-🧠 Inspiration

-Born from a fascination with automation and the quiet poetry of weather.

-Temperious Manager is part of the Temperious Ecosystem — a learning-driven project exploring automation, APIs, and creative technology.
-It was designed not as a commercial product, but as an experiment in connecting data, design, and personal curiosity.

-📱 Roadmap

- Basic CRUD UI for locations

- GitHub API integration

- Mobile-first layout

- Direct workflow trigger button (“Run alert now”)

- Pushover user mapping per location

- Optional Firebase push notifications

- iOS & Android companion app

 🧑‍💻 Tech Stack
 Layer	Technology